Roskobby/partkasa-project/partkasa/README.md

 The API Gateway serves as the entry point for all client requests.
 It routes requests to the appropriate microservices and handles cross-cutting concerns like authentication, logging, and request/response transformation.

 ### Client Web
-The web client is built with React and TailwindCSS, providing a responsive and modern user interface for customers to search for and purchase auto parts.
+The primary web client is located at `partkasa/client-web` (React + TailwindCSS), providing a responsive and modern UI for customers to search for and purchase auto parts.

+Note: an older demo client previously at the repository root has been archived to `archive/client-web` to avoid confusion.

 ### User Service
 The User Service handles user authentication, registration, and profile management.
 It uses PostgreSQL for data storage and JWT for authentication.